 If you’re interested in learning about the world’s earliest explorers, visit the Polar Museum (part of the Scott Polar Research Institute).
 It was founded in 1920 as a memorial to explorer Captain Robert Falcon Scott, who famously died with his team in 1912 on his return trip from the South Pole.
 There are photographs, archival videos, ship models, drawings, paintings, and even the last letters written by Scott during his final journey.
 It’s free to visit.

-For more information on other cities in England, check out these guides:
+For more information on specific cities in England, check out these guides:

 Cambridge Travel Costs